superphunthyme/n-puzzle/README.md

 - Two solvers, A\* and IDA\* search

 ## Notes
-- A\* uses a lot of memory which isn't managed that well at the moment
+- A\*, by nature, uses a lot of memory, so is unsuitable for many boards of size 4x4 and above
-- A\*, by nature, uses a lot of memory anyways, so is unsuitable for many boards of size 4x4 and above
+- Due to this IDA\* is much more reliable for larger boards, albeit slower
-- IDA\* is much more reliable, albeit slower
+- Better heuristics exist, I am on implementing them

 ## To be done
 - Coding style consistency